-The SMNHC staff is a dedicated group of professionals with over 100 years of experience in both traditional and non-traditional education settings.
+The SMNHC staff is a dedicated group of professionals with many years of diverse experience in both traditional and non-traditional education settings.

-Paul is the manager of the SMNHC and can be contacted for information on volunteering, donations, and general information regarding the SMNHC. firstname.lastname@example.org
+Paul can be contacted for information on volunteering, donations, and general information regarding the SMNHC at email@example.com

-Chris is responsible for scheduling Traveling Ecology Field Programs and public programs. email@example.com
+Chris is the person to contact for scheduling Traveling Ecology Field Programs and public programs at firstname.lastname@example.org

-Vince can be contacted for more information on scheduling APS school groups. firstname.lastname@example.org
+Vince can be contacted for more information on scheduling APS school groups at email@example.com

 Steven can be contacted at firstname.lastname@example.org

-Elizabeth joined the Sandia Mountain Natural History Center in 2013 as the clerk.
+Elizabeth joined the Sandia Mountain Natural History Center in 2013 as our clerk.
 She moved to New Mexico with her family as a child and grew up in Albuquerque’s South Valley where she learned to garden and care for animals.
 She attended Rio Grande high school and afterward took courses in Business Administration at CNM.
-In 2005, she joined the Albuquerque Public Schools where she worked as a clerk under the Career & Technical Education Dept. She has since worked in an office setting, but she enjoys the opportunity to be outdoors, learn the trails, and explore the mountains here.
+In 2005, she joined the Albuquerque Public Schools where she worked as a clerk under the Career & Technical Education Dept. She has since worked in an office setting, but she enjoys the opportunity to be outdoors and explore the mountains and the trails here.
 Though she has no teaching experience, she strives to learn all she can at the SMNHC.

-Toby is our maintenance and custodial person here at the SMNHC.
-Toby was born and raised in Albuquerque, NM.
+Toby is our maintenance and custodial person since 2013.
+Toby was born and raised in Albuquerque.
 He graduated from Valley high school and joined the US Navy in 1981.
 He was stationed in Long Beach, CA and served onboard the USS Ogden.
 After serving in the Navy, he moved back to NM and worked for Wal-Mart as a support manager and then as an assistant manager.
 Toby brings many skills and abilities to the SMNHC.

 Fiana can be contacted at firstname.lastname@example.org

-Daniel Bush has been a volunteer for the SMNHC for over 10 years.
-He is a New Mexico native and loves to hike and work with kids.
-He enjoys camping, hiking, and visiting train museums.
-Over the years, Daniel has helped SMNHC staff with various trail projects as well as helping to teach our Outreach program.
+Daniel Bush has been a volunteer for the SMNHC for longer than anyone.
+He is a New Mexico native and loves to work with kids.
+Daniel enjoys camping, hiking, and visiting train museums.
+He has helped SMNHC staff with various trail projects and teaches our ecology field program and outreach programs.
 Over the years, Daniel has become an integral part of the staff here at the Center and we appreciate all of his efforts!

 Larry Littlefield has been a SMNHC Volunteer over 5 years.
 A retired Professor of Plant Pathology, he taught graduate and undergraduate courses in plant pathology and mycology for 20 years each at North Dakota State and Oklahoma State Universities.
 His research work focused primarily on light and electron microscopy of fungal infections of agronomic and horticultural plants.